WebKit/WebKit/Introduction.md

 For example, C++ implementation of [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) is [Node class](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/dom/Node.h) and its JavaScript interface is implemented by `JSNode` class.
-The class declartion and most of definitions are auto-generated at `WebKitBuild/Debug/DerivedSources/WebCore/JSNode.h` and `WebKitBuild/Debug/DerivedSources/WebCore/JSNode.cpp` for debug builds.
+The class declaration and most of definitions are auto-generated at `WebKitBuild/Debug/DerivedSources/WebCore/JSNode.h` and `WebKitBuild/Debug/DerivedSources/WebCore/JSNode.cpp` for debug builds.
 It also has some custom, manually written, bindings code in [Source/WebCore/bindings/js/JSNodeCustom.cpp](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/bindings/js/JSNodeCustom.cpp).